Jimbly/dcexjam2025/README.md

 * visibility is different before/after turning camera/moving forward and back if directly facing a wall
   * relatedly: moving backwards through a door and I could see the enemy on the other side
   * relatedly: always show monster behind (and diagonals? and when bumping a blocked door?)
-* simultaneously: B ready'd by moving into battle zone.
-A attacked and killed entity (didn't think B was in zone at start of attack, showed in-zone by the time attack action was ack'd). now both are not in a battle zone, B still flagged as ready.  both A and B tick (a different set of) the AI and try to un-flag B as being ready

 Post-jam? fixes:
 * clicking mid-screen to unfocus chat should not trigger movement
 * clicking on viewport to move into tower and releasing activates button
 * player names over heads